-Adam is a specialist in defamation, privacy, breach of confidence and all other areas of media and information law.
+Adam is a specialist in defamation, privacy, breach of confidence, harassment and all other areas of media and information law.

 Adam represented Sir Elton John’s ex-wife Renate Blauel in her claim against the singer for breach of contractual privacy.
 He was also instructed in Sir Cliff Richard v BBC (privacy), Tariq Khuja v Times Newspapers (reporting restrictions) and Andrew Mitchell MP v NGN (the ‘plebgate’ libel claim).
 He acted for the successful appellant in the 2021 Court of Appeal case concerning the lis pendens provisions of the Lugano Convention, Wright v Granath.

-Chambers and Partners 2021-2 says that Adam is “a calm and authoritative advocate who is very good under pressure” and “has such a knowledge of the law and applies it practically”.
+Chambers and Partners 2022-3 says that Adam is “terrific to work with, insightful, responsive and drafts clearly’.
+It said previously that he is “a calm and authoritative advocate who is very good under pressure” and “has such a knowledge of the law and applies it practically”.

 Prior to taking silk Adam was the 2017-18 Chambers and Partners ‘Junior of the Year’ in the privacy and defamation category.
 He also won the award in 2011- 2012 and was shortlisted in 2008-9.

 He has an expertise in privacy and confidentiality issues arising in legal proceedings, particularly in family disputes.
+Legal 500 noted in its 2022-3 edition that Adam “has particular expertise in reporting restrictions, and principles of open justice”.
 He has appeared and advised in many of the main cases in this field, including in the Court of Appeal and Supreme Court.

 Adam has for many years written and given lectures and training on media issues to specialist practitioners and judges.
 He is co-author of The Family Courts: Media Access and Reporting, published by the Family Division of the High Court, the Judicial College and the Society of Editors.
 Adam is a co-author of The Law of Privacy and the Media (OUP).
 He is also an Associate Fellow at the Centre for Law, Society and Popular Culture at the University of Westminster.